Dear John (Eddi Reader song)

-"Dear John" is a song by Scottish singer-songwriter Eddi Reader, which was released in 1994 as the third and final single from her second studio album Eddi Reader.
+"Dear John" is a song by Scottish singer-songwriter Eddi Reader, released on 24 October 1994 by Blanco y Negro Records as the third and final single from her second studio album, Eddi Reader (1994).
 It was written by Kirsty MacColl and Mark E. Nevin, and produced by Greg Penny.
 "Dear John" reached No. 48 in the UK and remained in the charts for two weeks.
 In 1995, the song was nominated for "Best song musically and lyrically" at the Ivor Novello Awards.

 Background

 "Dear John" was inspired by the end of MacColl's ten year marriage to Steve Lillywhite.
 It was originally intended for inclusion on her 1993 album Titanic Days, however she considered it too emotional and personal, and offered it to Reader instead.
 MacColl's demo version, which was recorded at Nevin's house, would later surface on the 2005 compilation From Croydon to Cuba: An Anthology.